mckryton/senfgurke/features/README.md

 * [Parse docstrings](read_features/parse_features/parse_steps/parse_docstrings.feature)

   Sometimes steps refer to a larger text strucure having multiple lines (e.g. describing a feature in a single step).
-Therefor step can be expanded by one docstring following the step directly.
+Therefore steps can be expanded by one docstring following the step directly.
 Docstrings are embraced by three double quotation marks